tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

   * Each cell has a name (e.g., A1), a value (e.g., 5), and a type (integer).

-* Variables allow us to name our data in ways that make it easier to understand and use in code, and provides the freedom of choice in regard to variable names.
+* Variables allow us to name our data in ways that make it easier to understand and use in code, and provide the freedom of choice in regard to variable names.

   * For example, computers allow us to name a string of text characters something like `first_name` or `first_nm`.